Dark French stout beer in a glass with creamy head.

 Is it hard to find good French dark beers?

-It used to be, but the craft beer scene in France has grown a lot.
-While they might not be as common as some other beers, there are definitely excellent breweries making them.
-You just need to know where to look!
+It used to be like that, but the craft beer scene in France has blown up a lot more than before, you know.
+While it may not be as common as some other sorts of beer, there are still truly excellent breweries making it.
+You just have to know where to look, and then suddenly it feels obvious.

 What’s the deal with ‘barrel-aged’ beers?